newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant.md

 > - A renewed accounting firm registration valid for three years.
 It will be mailed to your business mailing address on file

 > **What if I don't renew my registration?**\
 > If you don't renew your registration 30 days after expiration, your license will be suspended and you won't be able to legally run your business.
-You will need to contact your licensing board for reinstatement procedures and associated fees.
+You need to contact your licensing board for reinstatement procedures and associated fees.